 This element of the Proposed Action related to recreation facilities is described in the DDP Section 6.8.
 The Renewal Corporation will remove existing recreation infrastructure at developed facilities in the fall preceding dam removal.
-The Renewal Corporation will rehabilitate most reservoir-based recreation sites and associated parking areas, and access trails in accordance with expectations of the receiving landowners (State of Oregon, Bureau of Land Management, and State of California) as described in the Reservoir Area Management Plan (RAMP).
+The Renewal Corporation will rehabilitate most reservoir-based recreation sites and associated parking areas, and access trails in accordance with expectations of the receiving landowners (State of Oregon, BLM, and State of California) and regulatory requirements for erosion and sediment control as described in the Oregon 1200-C Permit and California Construction General Permit.
+Finally, the Renewal Corporation will address selected barriers at the Sidecast Slide location in the J.C.
+Boyle Bypass Reach, and in the Copco No. 2 Bypass Reach within Ward's Canyon to support whitewater boating.